KLH Model Twenty-One (21) FM Radio (1965)

 covered with it.

-This may be cadmium oxide, commonly found on old radio and
+This might be cadmium oxide, sometimes found on old radio and

 TV parts with cadmium plating.
 Cadmium is toxic, and while the fuzz